 Human Toll and Emotional Aftermath

 Witnesses and families at the scene expressed deep anguish.
-Many shopkeepers’ life savings and livelihoods were nearly completely destroyed due to the loss of merchandise and decades of business.
+The loss of merchandise and decades of business nearly destroyed the life savings and livelihoods of many shopkeepers.

 Loved ones waiting for news of missing relatives have described sleepless nights and deep distress as they await official updates.